IloBe/RL_Quadcopter_master/README.md

 6. You will likely need to install more pip packages to complete this project.
 Please curate the list of packages needed to run your project in the `requirements.txt` file in the repository.

 ## License
-This miniproject coding is released under the [MIT Licence](https://github.com/IloBe/RL_Quadcopter_master/edit/master/License).
+This project coding is released under the [MIT Licence](https://github.com/IloBe/RL_Quadcopter_master/edit/master/License).

 ## Software Architecture Details
 For the given project as reinforcement learning concept the actor-critic method is chosen.
 Its architecture together with general Reinforcement Learning and domain information is explained more detailed [here](https://github.com/IloBe/RL_Quadcopter_master/edit/master/RL_architecture_info.pdf) for this project topic.